supernovic/path-normalization/README.md

 path-normalization
 ==================

+To run this program, simply open a terminal and type ruby normalizePath.rb.
+From there, you can feed in paths to standard input and the resulting normalized path will be printed to standard output.
+Press CTRL+C at any time during the program to stop execution.

 == BEGIN PROBLEM ==

 Please write a method to normalize a string which represents a file path.
 For the purposes of this question, normalizing means: